 Using Food Colouring and/or Coloured Ingredients in Dog Treats

-Dogs couldn’t care less about how pretty their treats are – as long as they smell and taste great.
+Dogs couldn’t care less about how pretty their treats are, just that they smell and taste great.
+Yummo!
 All that pretty prep is just for us crazy humans.
 Colour can be fun for special occasions or just because.
+So what are the options for choosing and using food colouring for dog treats?

-Animal experts currently advise that most standard human food colourings (not alcohol-based of course) are pet safe.
-Just like with humans, there can be individual sensitivities and expert advice is always subject to possible change and new information emerges.
-Personally, I’m ok with using food colourings in homemade dog (or human) treats, but I still prefer keeping it natural, if possible.
+Animal experts currently advise that most standard human food colourings (non alcohol-based) are pet safe.
+Just like with humans though, there can be individual sensitivities and expert advice is always subject to possible change and new information emerges.
+Personally, I’m ok with occasionally using food colourings in homemade dog (or human) treats, but I prefer using natural ingredients, if possible.

-There are also tutorials online for making your own natural ready-to-use food colouring, if you’re keen.
+There are lots of tutorials online for making your own natural ready-to-use food colouring, if you’re keen.
 Again, consider all ingredients carefully for suitability for dogs.
-I haven’t experimented with making food colouring.
-I’d rather just use the natural colouring ingredients straight up and mix in small quantities at time of use, if needed.
+I haven’t experimented with make-ahead food colourings.
+For the way I bake, I prefer using the natural colouring ingredients straight up and mixing with small quantities at time of use.

 Naturally Tinted Ingredients and Add-Ins

 Many dog-friendly foods have their own natural colours that can be used alone or blended to create colourful treats.
-I prefer using these natural colouring options for tinting dog treats.
-They offer extra scent, taste, and/or nutritional value.
+I prefer using these natural colouring options for creating colours and tinting dog treats.
+In addition to colour, they often offer extra scent, taste, and/or nutritional value.
 They may not have quite the same colour palette or characteristics, but since the dogs prefer yum to looks, I’m cool with that.
-Let’s take a closer look at colours and options.
+Let’s take a closer look at some dog-friendly treat ingredient colourings and options.

 Naturally Coloured Ingredients for Homemade Dog Treats